-Student-athletes who are on probation at the end of the fall or spring semester will not be eligible for participation until they are off probation.
+Student-athletes who are on probation at the end of the fall or spring semester may not be eligible for participation until they are off probation and meet the required NCAA progress towards degree standards.
 Please see the Wilmington University Student-Athlete Handbook for more information.